-Official transcripts of academic work at Coker College may be requested through our transcript service, iwantmytranscript.com.
-Transcripts will not be issued when the Business Office records show indebtedness to the College.
+Official transcripts of academic work at Coker College may be requested by using the eTranscript Ordering Service under Student Forms in WebAdvisor or through the National Student Clearinghouse at www.getmytranscript.com.
+Transcripts will not be issued when the Student Accounts show indebtedness to the College.
 Coker will not release copies of high school or non-Coker College transcripts.
 Requests for these documents must be made directly to the credit-granting institution.